Pumpkin Banana Loaf Recipe

 Of course!
 The amount you use will stay the same, but the steps are really important.
 If you don't properly prepare the fresh pumpkin prior to measuring your cupful, it won't come out right.

 - Be sure to purchase a cooking pumpkin.
 They're smaller than the kinds you carve and should say "for cooking/baking" in the grocery store.

 - Preheat oven to 375° F.

-- Scrub pumpkin well.
+- Scrub the pumpkin well.

-- Cut pumpkin into squares.
+- Cut the pumpkin into squares.
 Throw away stems and fibrous strings.
 You may want to save the seeds for roasting and shelling for a pretty topping.

 - Line a shallow baking dish with foil and place pumpkin squares inside, skin side up.
 Cover dish with foil and roast for 1 hour or until tender.
-Allow to cool to the touch.
+Allow it to cool to the touch.

 - Scoop pulp from rinds.
 Discard rinds and purée pulp in blender or food processor.